Food Security and Sustainability

 Muesli, an unsweetened breakfast cereal of rolled oats, nuts and fruit, got its start more than 100 years ago in Switzerland.
-Back then, it was promoted for its health benefits, and it remains popular in Northern Europe.
-Today, you can buy packaged muesli, or you can also mix your own with ingredients you like best: perhaps fiber-rich oats (which is a whole grain), ground flaxseed (delivering omega-3s), and a combo of dried fruit and nuts and seeds, which provide vitamin C and protein, respectively.
+It was promoted for its health benefits and, to date, remains popular in Europe.
+Today, you can buy packaged muesli, or you can make your own with ingredients you like best — perhaps oats (which are a whole grain), ground flaxseed (delivering omega-3s), and a combination of dried fruit, nuts and seeds, which provide vitamin C and protein, respectively.
 Tip: Mix a batch of homemade muesli to keep on hand in an airtight container for several weeks.

 For a quick morning meal, top muesli with low-fat, calcium-rich yogurt and fresh fruit, such as chopped apples, sliced bananas or berries.
-Or, as a snack or dessert, layer muesli and fruit with ice cream for a nourishing parfait.
+Muesli also can be eaten hot or soaked overnight in the refrigerator.

 2 cups old-fashioned rolled oats